skiptools/skip-sql/README.md

-The `SQLPlus` module uses sqlite version 3.50.4, which means that it will be safe to use newer sqlite features like the [`json`](https://sqlite.org/json1.html) function, regardless of the Android API and iOS versions of the deployment platform.
+The `SQLPlus` module uses sqlite version 3.50.4, which means that it will be safe to use newer sqlite features like the [`json`](https://sqlite.org/json1.html) function, RIGHT and FULL outer joins, and full text search, regardless of the Android API and iOS versions of the deployment platform.

-This comes at the cost of additional build time for the native libraries, as well as a larger artifact size (around 1MB on iOS and 4MB on Android).
+This comes at the cost of additional build time for the native libraries, as well as a larger artifact size (around 1MB on iOS and 4MB on Android), but has the benefit that every device you deploy your app to — on iOS and Android — will be using the exact same build of SQLite.

 #### Using SQLPlus